secretstartups/handbook/business-technology/data-team/platform/pipelines/index.html.md

 ## Adaptive

-Adaptive has been implemented as part of this [issue](https://gitlab.com/gitlab-data/analytics/-/issues/6237).
+Adaptive has been implemented as part of this [issue (internal link)](https://gitlab.com/gitlab-data/analytics/-/issues/6237).
 The tap is reponsible for 100% sync for every refresh and executed via Meltano via the TAP-ADAPTIVE.

 Below is the list of the relevant endpoints in Adaptive.
 The end points available and more information around the end point is present [here](https://adaptiveplanning.doc.workday.com/r/DG7oXjCPB6kIw6Th6awNUg/r2Yl8CztW98XTEeX1vKtgQ)